 - Take care of your little ones with some quality merino pieces made locally by MomoeMama.
 They'll be kept snug in matching merino pyjama sets, and pure merino beanies.

-- Not content with bringing gloriously sustainable options for our feet with their runners and socks, Allbirds are now using their epic Trino material for super-soft and luxurious underwear, with none of the chemical nasties that usually come with cotton.
+- Not content with bringing gloriously sustainable options for our feet with their runners and socks, Allbirds are now using their epic Trino material for super-soft and luxurious underwear and now t-shirts, with none of the chemical nasties that usually come with cotton.
 Win!

 As much as we love some of our go-to beauty brands, the amount of packaging involved and chemicals we can't pronounce can get a little scary.
 Thankfully, there are some great NZ brands that offer more natural products for us to use.